miguelpduarte/FEUP-LTW-TPs/CSS3/css3_statement.md

 # 3. Blocks

 * Unzip the following file into some folder: [blocks.zip](https://www.fe.up.pt/~arestivo/page/files/exercises/css/blocks.zip)
-* Inside a file called style.css, try recreating each one of the four following designs using flexbox and grid layouts:
+* Inside a file called **style.css**, try recreating each one of the four following designs using flexbox and grid layouts:

 ## 3.1